Insurance

 Terminal operators sometimes carry multiple insurance products.
 Understanding which responds to which claim avoids gaps and overlaps.

 When a terminal damages cargo, the cargo owner's insurance pays the cargo owner.
-The cargo insurer then subroates against the terminal for recovery.
+The cargo insurer then subrogates against the terminal for recovery.
 Your terminal operator's liability policy defends you against that subrogated claim and pays the settlement if you are found liable.

 Who Needs Terminal Operator's Liability Insurance